unawaz1996/miscellaneous/SpliceAI/README.md

 ## What's left to be done:

-* Write a script that is able to split a VCF file by samples and put it into different directories + also put the name of the newly created direcotires in a .txt file
+- [ ]  Split a VCF file by samples and put into different directories

-* Write a script that is able to go into these subdirectories and further split by chromosome
+- [ ]  Go into these subdirectories and further split by chromosome (an array on Phoenix)

-* Write a script that is able to these these split chromosomes in an array on Phoenix (only on the chr extension files)
+- [ ] Run spliceAI only only files with chr extension (chr means they are split)

-* Merge all chromosomes together
+- [ ]  Merge all chromosomes together

-* Merge all samples together
+- [ ]  Merge all samples together

+- [ ] Delete all files created in this pipeline other than the final ones

-* Compile this into a pipeline (WDL or Snakemake)
+- [ ]  Compile this into a pipeline (WDL or Snakemake)